 Carrier oils are wonderful for protecting ends from getting dry and brittle.
-After you have washed your hair or applied a moisturizing product, applying a bit of a natural oil afterwards “seals” in moisture.
+After you have washed your hair or applied a moisturizing product, applying a bit of a natural oil afterward “seals” in moisture.

 I start by applying a moisture product to my hair because oils are not moisturizers.
 There is nothing that moisturizes hair better than water.
 My common practice is to apply oil to the ends of my hair after washing.
-My hair is wet and oils helps to lock in moisture as my hair dries.
+My hair is wet and oils help to lock in moisture as my hair dries.